Hello World, With Content Types

 The truth is that server-side applications don’t vend out HTML nearly as much as they once did.
 APIs are where it’s at.
 In the next tutorial we will make a REST style API to serve up "TO DO" lists.

-5. Or provided by create-service, such as the routing interceptor
+, such as the routing interceptor